 2. Restlessness

 If you feel yourself getting sleepy, try expressing your thoughts in a journal right before bed.
-Try that or either reading your favorite book until you close your eyes.
+Try that or read your favorite book until you close your eyes.
 Cut out screen time and eliminate cell phone use before bed.
 That will only keep your mind up and awake.

 Products I recommend to help with sleep: